spncrhrstn/spencerharston.com/src/posts/updating-python-on-wsl.md

 ```bash
 pip install -U pip
 ```

+## Alternatives
+There is [pyenv](https://github.com/pyenv/pyenv) that can perform similarly to node version manager.
+I did try to install this at one point a while ago, but I messed something up.
+I do think it'd be worthwhile to check out and try again in the future.

 ## Final Thoughts
 By no means am I a Python expert, but I wanted to jot down how I managed to update to a newer version of Python in WSL2.
 Hopefully these steps will at least point you in the right direction.